rjhowell44/node-cpu-metrics/README.md

 ---
 ### Description
-Enable and dump `Heap Profiler Metrics` to monitor the effects of code changes on heap usage for the life of each branch.
+Enable and dump `Heap Profiler Metrics` to monitor the effects of code changes and dependency updates on heap usage for the life of each branch.

 Heap Metrics is a `native addon` written in C++ to minimize overhead and intrusion.
 The implementation makes use of the V8 Heap Profiler included with Node JS.  ([Official V8 Documentation](https://v8docs.nodesource.com/))
 Heap metrics, maintained by the node, are update on V8's garbage collection (GC) Prologue Notifications -- in other words, just before GC -- ensuring **peak measurements** for the following metrics: